 When Paulo tells Ilir that he will love him for the rest of his life, Ilir leaves the city.
 Several days later, Paolo learns that Ilir is in prison and will be there for 18 months, having been caught in possession of hash.

 Paolo is forced to become more independent and while longing for Ilir to come home, he becomes involved with another man, the manager of a local gay sex shop.
 In this relationship, Paolo relinquishes his new-found independence and takes on a submissive role.

 “An intriguing storyline, confident execution and charismatic performances.”

 “Hors les murs (Beyond the Walls) is a harsh meditation on power, choice and freedom.”

 — Gay Vancouver

 “The first half is electrifying; the second half rips your heart out.
 And Guillaume Gioux is sexy as hell.”

 Did You Know?

 David Lambert, who directed the film, also wrote the screenplay.
-Beyond the Walls was his first feature film.
-David Lambert was inspired to make films by the horror films of the 1970’s and directors such as Cronenberg, Wes Craven and Fassbinder.
-The film The Umbrellas of Cherbourg in particular influenced Beyond the Walls.
+Beyond the Walls (Hors les murs) was his first feature film.
+The film The Umbrellas of Cherbourg from Director Jacques Demy, influenced the concept of Beyond the Walls (Hors les murs).
 Review our Gay Themed Films Here